-Alignment of School Improvement Plans (SIP)
+Alignment of Schoolwide Improvement Plans (SIP)

-We understand each strategy to be funded under this program must be identified as an Activity (within the Standard SIP) or an Area of Focus (within the Pilot SIP), with associated budget lines for each school to be served.
+We understand each strategy to be funded under this program must be identified as an Activity, with associated budget lines for each school to be served.

 Greatest Need

 We understand programs, activities, or strategies to be implemented must specifically address the academic achievement of schools and students that demonstrate the greatest need.